Amazing Stories from the Eastern Part of Bhutan

 Best Brides from the East

 Have you ever tried to charm beautiful sharchop women and humble sharchop men Sharchops are known for being gentle, kind and very skilful particularly in weaving Gho and Kira (Bhutanese Traditional Wear).
-Try finding your soulmate if you ever visit east.
+Try finding your soulmate if you ever visit the east.
 You might become lucky.
 In Bhutan, many suitors aspire to marry woman from the east.